Call for Papers

 CSC Section Committees

 The following sections are formed to create peer review, generative, panel (working group), poster and performance sessions within their respective disciplines.
 Section chairs (designated by an email address) and their committees typically represent a diversity of institutions and are responsible for two to three sessions each year.
+The sections listed below are accepting submissions for the conference this year.

 - Kathy Pulley, Missouri State University, Emeritus, Chair, kathypulley@missouristate.edu